rbtms/termice/readme.md

 <br>You should have received a copy of the GNU General Public License
 <br>along with this program.
 If not, see {@link https://www.gnu.org/licenses/}.

-# Special Thanks
+# Special thanks
-The authors of every module used in this program
+The authors of every module used in this program.

 # Version
 v0.1